 Ankylosaur footprints from Canada are first of their kind in the world

 Scientists have identified fossil dinosaur footprints from a new species in B.C. and Alberta.
-They're believed to be the first tracks found in the world that were left by club-tailed ankylosaurs, offering new insights about gaps in the fossil record.
+They're believed to be the first tracks found in the world to be identified as belonging to club-tailed ankylosaurs, offering new insights about gaps in the

 Related Posts